Dear Members,

 Dinesh Divekar

-On one of the WA groups, Administrator of the forum had brought a topic for discussion on "Is HR cost centre or profit centre?"
-Following are the questions that he has raised:
+On one of the WA groups, the Administrator of the forum brought up a topic for discussion on "Is HR a cost centre or a profit centre?"
+The following are the questions that were raised:

-If it is cost centre, what HR leaders should do to convert into profit centre?
+- If it is a cost centre, what should HR leaders do to convert it into a profit centre?

-Do organizations need to provide HR leaders to actively take part in strategic decision making process and help them develop as business leaders?
+- Do organizations need to provide HR leaders with opportunities to actively participate in the strategic decision-making process and help them develop as business leaders?

-This discussion is not today's discussion but little old.
-I have given replies to his questions.
-My replies are as below:
+This discussion is not recent but rather a bit old.
+I have provided responses to the questions.
+My replies are as follows:

 Dear Rajaram,

-Q. 1 Is HR cost centre or profit centre?
+Q. 1 Is HR a cost centre or a profit centre?

-Reply: - It depends on the type of company.
-If company continues to dismiss HR manager as erstwhile personnel manager then obviously HR will remain cost centre.
+Reply: It depends on the type of company.
+If a company continues to view HR as an erstwhile personnel manager, then obviously HR will remain a cost centre.

-Q. 2 If it is cost centre, what HR leaders should do to convert into profit centre?
+Q. 2 If it is a cost centre, what should HR leaders do to convert it into a profit centre?

-Reply: - Till it is proved otherwise, HR is a cost centre.
-Therefore, it is HR's duty to show it is a profit centre.
-To prove how HR is a profit centre, HR should measure business impact of their interventions like competency mapping, talent management etc and show how these interventions have given profit to the company.
+Reply: Until proven otherwise, HR is often seen as a cost centre.
+Therefore, it is HR's responsibility to showcase its value as a profit centre.
+HR should measure the business impact of their interventions, such as competency mapping and talent management, and demonstrate how these interventions contribute to the company's profitability.

-Q. 3 Do organizations need to provide HR leaders to actively take part in strategic decision making process and help them develop as business leaders?
+Q. 3 Do organizations need to involve HR leaders in strategic decision-making processes and help them develop as business leaders?

 Thanks,